Criteria for Success

 Identify Your Purpose

-An “elevator pitch” can be any verbal description of who you are, what you do, and why you do it, but in all scenarios you have one purpose: secure the interest of the listener.
+An “elevator pitch” can be any verbal description of who you are, what you do, and why you do it—here, we’ll focus on pitching a scientific project.
+In all scenarios, you have one purpose: to secure the interest of the listener.
 A successful pitch should draw them in to hear your whole story.
 It doesn’t matter if you are introducing a professor to your poster at a conference or just chatting with a friend: your goal is to share your science in a way that your audience can access and get excited about.

 Analyze Your Audience